mswarasi/General-MultiplexBayes/README.md

 This repository contains R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
 An R function "multDiseaseBayes" is provided to fit the proposed Bayesian estimation method and maximum a posteriori (MAP) estimation method, which can accommodate ANY group testing data involving multiplex assays and provide cost-effective estimates for the prevalence of multiple diseases as well as the assay accuracies (sensitivity and specificity).

+The files we have uploaded:

-MainProgram.R - file that consists of the main R function combining the R subfunctions and FORTRAN subroutines.
-Documentation with illustrative (simulation) examples is also provided.
+1. MainProgram.R - R file consisting the main R function that implements the proposed estimation techniques.
+This combines the subfunctions written in R and FORTRAN.
+The documentation is also provided.

-SupportPrograms.txt - file that consists of standalone, executable R functions.
+2. SupportPrograms.txt - This file consists of the supporting R programs.

-Note: For efficient execution, compute-intensive parts of the program are written in FORTRAN 95 and called from R through three DLL files, gbbstwodisgen.dll, mapacrtwodgen.dll, and ytiltwodbayes.dll, which work in a 64-bit R package.
+3. MultistageHierarchicalData.txt - This file provides an R function that simulates multiplex hierarchical group testing data with ANY number of hierarchical stages.
+This was used for the data simulation in Section 5 of the article.

+4. TwoStageArrayData.txt - This file has an R function that simulates multiplex two-stage array testing data.
+This was used for the data simulation in Section 5 of the article

+5. gbbstwodisgen.dll, mapacrtwodgen.dll, ytiltwodbayes.dll - These DLL files have compiled FORTRAN subroutines for efficient execution of the Gibbs samplers used in the POSTERIOR SAMPLING ALGORITHM as well as in the MAP EM ALGORITHM.
+The DLL files will work with a 64-bit R package.

 Reference